-Theologians have often noted that the doctrine of the Spirit is closely linked to the doctrine of the church.
-Consequently, this course will examine church structure and practice along with theological reflection on the work of the Holy Spirit.
-The distinctive theology and practices of Pentecostalism will be explored, compared and contrasted with the theologies and practices of other branches of Christianity.
+The doctrine of the Spirit is closely linked to the doctrine of the church.
+This course will examine these doctrines in light of historic church structure and practice and theological reflection.
+The distinctive theology and practices of Pentecostalism will be explored and contrasted with the theologies and practices of other branches of Christianity.